BrainCOGS/U19-GUI/README.md

 * Health checks done (can be removed once we are happy).

 # Startup
+Start matlab, add
+* U19-pipeline-matlab
+* U19-GUI
-Start matlab, add U19-pipeline-matlab to the search path and add U19-GUI to the search patch
+to the search patch.

-# Code documentation
-## General use
+# General use
-This interface allows for programmatic access and update of the contained data.
-In your program you should first create an instance of the database to interact with:
+The AnimalDatabase allows for programmatic access and update of the contained data.
+In your code, you should first create an instance of the database to interact with:

       dbase     = AnimalDatabase();                       % keep this object around for communications dbase.gui();                                        % user interface from which one can add/view animals